Kamala. Kimala. The Ugandan Headhunter. The Ugandan Giant. Whichever variation you

 Posing these Mattel figures always seems a bit difficult.
 While Jakks often had joints that were a bit loose at times, the Mattel joints seem a bit stiff.
 The joint that truly bothers me, and seems to be becoming an industry standard, is the midsection joint of the torso.
 This joint was never a factor in my childhood toys and I will never see the point of it.
 I cannot see how it would help kids play with the figure nor even pose it.

 Bottom line?
 It's a nice figure and one that's definitely worth picking up.
-It has issues (abs) but it also has the best facial likeness and accessories of any Kamala figure ever released.
+It has issues (abs) but it

 The entire second series of Mattel WWE Legends also includes Terry Funk, Jimmy Snuka, Iron Sheik, Jake Roberts, and Rick Rude.
 If you enjoyed this review, drop me a line at any of the social networking links below, or on here, and I may do a similar one with another figure from the series.